ʻEwa Beach, Hawaii: Government and infrastructure

 The United States Postal Service operates the ʻEwa Beach Post Office in ʻEwa Beach.
-The Pacific Tsunami Warning Center is also headquartered here.
+The Pacific Tsunami Warning Center is also headquartered in the CDP.

 Education

 ʻEwa Beach is served by the Hawai'i Department of Education.

 Elementary schools in the 'Ewa Beach CDP include ʻEwa Beach, Kaʻimiloa, and Pohakea.
 Ilima Intermediate School, and James Campbell High School are in 'Ewa Beach CDP.